Botanical Information

 Historical and Traditional Uses

-- Employed in Ayurveda as a warming herb to stimulate digestion and circulation.
+- Traditionally applied as a warming herb to promote circulation and relieve pain.

 Constituents